 Fundraising continues as NPLI passes the $477,000 mark, advancing toward the goal of $600,000 as its three year budget.
 There is still a lot of work to do in this regards to ensure our nonprofit leadership training continues in the Fox Valley.
 Meetings continue to take place to engage potential funders seeking to benefit nonprofits through strong leadership.

-April 206: The first cohort of eleven nonprofit management students begin work on the twelve month coursework toward obtaining a Nonprofit Management Certificate.
+April 2016: The first cohort of eleven nonprofit management students begins work on the twelve-month coursework toward obtaining a Nonprofit Management Certificate.
 Leadership Institute classes are a collaboration between Fox Valley Technical College and NPLI.
-The program is a year-long series of seminars led by experts in their particular competencies and enhanced with peer-facilitated discussion group for new executive directors or those in the pipeline.
+The program is a year-long series of seminars led by experts in their particular competencies and enhanced with a peer-facilitated discussion group for new executive directors or those in the pipeline.
 The program blends online and in-person learning and focuses on leadership and skill-development topics.

 Kim O’Brien is hired as Executive Director of NPLI.
 The multiple programs within the Initiative are well under way and now in need of a full-time staff person to engage trainers and support current programs as well as develop new ones based on the needs of our nonprofits.
 Funding from a number of sources helped maintain a full time staff person in this capacity.